REGISTER NOW WITH HYPERTENSION CARE

 Powerful BP Reductions With

-Choose the power of dual-therapy AZOR for superior BP reductions over corresponding doses of amlodipine monotherapy, as shown in the COACH trial.1
+Choose the power of dual-therapy AZOR for significant BP reductions, as shown in the COACH trial.1

 Sankyo offers valuable programs and